radiatoryang/lipstick/README.md

 # lipstick
-Lipstick is an open-source fork of Oculus' OVRLipSync implementation for Unity (under Oculus Audio license) with some additional modifications to make it easier to use out of the box
+Lipstick is an open-source fork of Oculus' OVRLipSync implementation for Unity (under Oculus Audio license) with some additional modifications to make it easier to use out of the box.
+It is not supported nor endorsed by Oculus in any way.

 Currently, I've just imported the [Oculus Lipsync Utility v1.3.0 .unitypackage](https://developer.oculus.com/downloads/package/oculus-lipsync-unity/) from the Oculus site, and haven't done any real work on this yet.